 Discuss the privacy risks associated with the sharing of information within the Department and what steps, if any, are currently being taken to mitigate those identified risks.
 (Work with your System ISSO to complete all Privacy Risk questions inside the document this section).

 This question is related to privacy control UL-1, Internal Use.

-Privacy Risk: There is a risk that data contained in EAS may be shared with unauthorized individuals or that those individuals, even with permission to access the data, may share it with other individuals.
+Privacy Risk: There is a risk that information may be shared with unauthorized VA program or system or that data could be shared.